Balbilla

 Cleopatra is an India Pale Ale celebrating New Zealand hops.
 Crafted with American malted barley and white wheat, specialty German malts, and our house ale yeast, it is juicy, delicate, and soft.
 It was hopped generously with a blend of four New Zealand hops, including Nelson Sauvin™ and Riwaka™.
 We taste notes of gummy bears, papaya, peach, and pineapple.
 It is named after Cleopatra (69 – 30 BCE), who was the last queen of Ptolemaic Egypt and only Ptolemaic queen to learn Egyptian.
 She is also known for her relationships with Julius Caesar and Marcus Antonius.

 Ovidius is our fruited kettle sour series brewed with a touch of lactose.
-This iteration was conditioned on massive amounts of raspberry, blueberry, and cherry puree.
+This iteration was conditioned on massive amounts of raspberry and cherry purée.
 Crafted with American malted barley, malted oats, flaked oats, American hops, milk sugar, and our favorite Lactobacillus culture, this sour is soft, jammy, and tart.
-We taste notes of fruit rollup, gushers, raspberry jam, blueberry pie, and cherry dip ice cream.
+We taste notes of fruit rollup, raspberry jam, rainbow sherbet, and cherry dip ice cream.
 It is named after Ovidius (43 BCE - 17 CE), who was a Roman poet and lived during the reign of Augustus.
+He is most famous for his poem Metamorphoses, which is one of the most influential poems ever written, and he wrote a great many other poems, such as Ars Amatoria (The Art of Love) and Amores (The Loves).
+Ovid’s collection of poems continue to influence writers, poets, and artists to this day.

 Sappho